Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QDockWidget-c.rst

 The visual appearance of the title bar and buttons is dependent on the :sip:ref:`~PyQt6.QtWidgets.QStyle` in use.

 A :sip:ref:`~PyQt6.QtWidgets.QDockWidget` acts as a wrapper for its child widget, set with :sip:ref:`~PyQt6.QtWidgets.QDockWidget.setWidget`.
 Custom size hints, minimum and maximum sizes and size policies should be implemented in the child widget. :sip:ref:`~PyQt6.QtWidgets.QDockWidget` will respect them, adjusting its own constraints to include the frame and title.
 Size constraints should not be set on the :sip:ref:`~PyQt6.QtWidgets.QDockWidget` itself, because they change depending on whether it is docked; a docked :sip:ref:`~PyQt6.QtWidgets.QDockWidget` has no frame and a smaller title bar.

+**Note:** On macOS, if the :sip:ref:`~PyQt6.QtWidgets.QDockWidget` has a native window handle (for example, if winId() is called on it or the child widget), then due to a limitation it will not be possible to drag the dock widget when undocking.
+Starting the drag will undock the dock widget, but a second drag will be needed to move the dock widget itself.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QMainWindow`, `Dock Widgets Example <https://doc.qt.io/qt-6/qtwidgets-mainwindows-dockwidgets-example.html>`_.